Obama sees hope in protests: "There is something different here."

 In a town hall, organized through My Brother’s Keeper, an initiative he launched as president, Obama acknowledged that while the last few weeks have been “difficult, uncertain, and scary,” we are also living through “an incredible opportunity for people to be awakened” to the ongoing reality of structural racism—”the result of a long history of slavery, Jim Crow laws, and redlining.”

-He called on every mayor in the United States to review police use-of-force policies
+He called on every mayor in the United States to review police use-of-force policies.

 “This is not an either/or,” he said of protesting and pushing legislative reform on the local level.
 “This is both/and.”

 As Mother Jones has reported, President Obama’s tenure featured renewed attention to enforcing consent decrees, which subject local police departments to federal oversight and sometimes lead to reform.
-Obama enforced 14 of the 20 legally-binding consent decrees that have arisen since Congress created the system after the Rodney King uprisings of 1991.
+Obama enforced 14 of the 20 legally binding consent decrees that have arisen since Congress created the system after the Rodney King uprisings of 1992.
 Trump and former Attorney General Jeff Sessions have all but eliminated this oversight.

 Yet Obama has also drawn flack from Black Lives Matter activists for what they see as his lukewarm embrace of the movement, centrist critique of protest tactics, and unflinching support for law enforcement.
 After police officer Darren Wilson killed Mike Brown in 2014, Obama and Eric Holder’s Justice Department released a 100-page report on patterns of racial discrimination among officers in Ferguson, Missouri, but declined to prosecute Wilson.
 In today’s town hall, Obama commended officers who have chosen to “march with protesters,” but did not spare a word for the ongoing police repression tactics.
-He also did not mention the editorial from Senator Tom Cotton, published by the New York Times hours before, calling for troops to be sent in on protestors.
+He also did not mention the editorial from Sen. Tom Cotton, published by the New York Times hours before, calling for troops to be sent in on protestors.

 Instead, focusing on a message of hope, Obama thanked youth leaders for prompting a necessary conversation.
 “Just make sure that we now follow through,” he said.